Telematics Guides | What Do Tachograph Symbols Mean?

 Credit: NeedPix

 Digital tachographs use driving symbols to show the different driver statuses during working hours.
-This is to make sure that the drivers don’t infringe the laws around their drive and rest times.
+This is to make sure that drivers don’t infringe the laws around their drive and rest times.

 There are four legally recognised key symbols for tachograph devices.